dacelee/moac-netstats-api/README.md

 ============
 [![Build Status][travis-image]][travis-url] [![dependency status][dep-image]][dep-url]

-This is the backend service which runs along with ethereum and tracks the network status, fetches information through JSON-RPC and connects through WebSockets to [moac-netstats](https://github.com/dacelee/moac-netstats) to feed information.
+This is the backend service which runs along with MOAC and tracks the network status, fetches information through JSON-RPC and connects through WebSockets to [moac-netstats](https://github.com/dacelee/moac-netstats) to feed information.
 For full install instructions please read the [wiki](https://github.com/ethereum/wiki/wiki/Network-Status).

 ## Prerequisite